UnifeGi/UnifeGi/README.md

 I do know somewhat the basics of the HTML but that's it 👽

-I do also translate other projects!
+I do also translate other projects for my time!

 <!--